Scotland · FAQs

 In Scotland, understanding your blood alcohol limit is essential for safe and legal driving.
 Scotland's drink drive limit is stricter than the rest of the UK: 50mg per 100ml of blood (22µg per 100ml breath).
 England, Wales, and Northern Ireland maintain 80mg/100ml.
 If your blood alcohol content exceeds Scotland's 50mg limit, you face automatic arrest, a minimum 12-month driving ban, a criminal record, and fines up to £5,000.
 Our calculator helps you stay within Scotland's legal threshold and know exactly when it's safe to drive.

-How much can I drink in Scotland?
+How much can I drink and stay under the Scotland limit?

 There is no safe amount you can drink and guarantee staying under Scotland's 50mg/100ml limit.
 Police Scotland's official advice is clear: if you plan to drive, avoid alcohol altogether.
 Two people drinking the same pint can have different BAC levels depending on weight, gender, metabolism, and food intake.
 Even one pint of beer or a large glass of wine may exceed Scotland's stricter threshold.
 Our calculator provides personalized estimates, but the safest choice is zero alcohol before driving.